-Yet all is not well with the labor movement.
-The question arises whether it is not sorely in need of a drastic house-cleaning.
-With the coming-in of labor governments in certain countries, with the growth of democracy and the demand for freedom, with the uprising of the rule of the proletariat in Russia, and the higher educational standard of the race, it might well appear that new, better and different methods may now be used to implement the Four Freedoms and to insure right human relations.
-If there is a realization that there should be right human relations among nations, it is obvious that such relations should exist also between capital and labor (composed as both groups are of human beings) and between the quarreling labor organizations.
-Labor is today a dictatorship, using threat, fear and force to gain its ends.
+Yet all is not well with the labour movement.
+The question arises whether it is not sorely in need of a drastic housecleaning.
+With the coming-in of labour governments in certain countries, with the growth of democracy and the demand for freedom, with the uprising of the rule of the proletariat in Russia, and the higher educational standard of the race, it might well appear that new, better and different methods may now be used to implement the Four Freedoms and to insure right human relations.
+If there is a realization that there should be right human relations among nations, it is obvious that such relations should exist also between capital and labour (composed as both groups are of [Page 78] human beings) and between the quarrelling labour organizations.
+Labour is today a dictatorship, using threat, fear and force to gain its ends.
 Many of its leaders are powerful and ambitious men, with a deep love of money and a determination to wield power.
 Bad housing, poor pay and evil conditions still exist everywhere and it is not in every case the fault of the employer.

 Power in the future lies in the hands of the masses.
-These masses are moving forward and by the sheer weight of their numbers, by their planned thinking and the rapidly growing inter-relation now established between labor movements all over the world, nothing today can stop their progress.
-The major asset which labor has over capital is that it is working for countless millions whilst [page 124] the capitalist works for the good of a few.
-The norm of humanity lies at the heart of the labor movement.
+These masses are moving forward and by the sheer weight of their numbers, by their planned thinking and the rapidly growing interrelation now established between labour movements all over the world, nothing today can stop their progress.
+The major asset which labour has over capital is that it is working for countless millions whilst the capitalist works for the good of a few.
+The norm of humanity lies at the heart of the labour movement.

-I want you to grasp somewhat this picture of a world-wide condition of misery, based on both the capitalistic and the labor movements.
-I seek to have you see this entire picture realistically and fairly.
-In some form or another the interplay between capital and labor, between employer and employee and between the monied interests and the exploited masses has been present.
+We need to grasp somewhat this picture of a world-wide condition of misery, based on both the capitalistic and the labour movements, to see this entire picture realistically and fairly.
+In some form or another the interplay between capital and labour, between employer and employee and between the monied interests and the exploited masses has been present.
 With the steam age, the scientific age, the age of electricity and the age of planetary intercommunication, this evil grew and spread.
-Capital became more and more potent; Labor became increasingly restless and demanding.
-The culminating struggle was presented in the world war, a thirty year war in which capital implemented the war and the efforts of labor won it.
-Today we face a weakened and a ruined world.
+Capital became more and more potent; Labour became increasingly restless and demanding.
+The culminating struggle was presented in the world war and its aftermath, a thirty year war in which capital implemented the war and the efforts of labour won it.

-Certain questions arise —questions which I do not propose to answer but which I do propose to ask.
+Certain questions arise.
 In the answering of these questions, humanity will solve its problems or, if they remain unsolved, the human race will come to an end.
-Let me make these questions as simple and as practical as possible:—

-1. Is the capitalistic system to be restored to power?
+1. Is the capitalistic system to remain in power?
 Is it entirely evil?
 Are not capitalists human beings?

+[Page 79]

-2. Will labor itself, through its unions and its growing power, vested in its leaders, become a tyranny?
+2. Will labour itself, through its unions and its growing power, vested in its leaders, become a tyranny?

-3. Can labor and capital form a working agreement or amalgamation?
-Do we face another type of war between these two groups? [page 125]
+3. Can labour and capital form a working agreement or amalgamation?
+Do we face another type of war between these two groups?

 4. In what way can the Law of Supply and Demand be implemented so that there is justice for all and plenty for all?